Program availability

 With a BSN

-Current RNs who hold a BSN can take the BSN to MSN pathway to earn the degree needed to become an NP.
+Current RNs who hold a BSN can take a BSN to MSN or BSN to DNP pathway to earn the degree needed to become an NP.

-If you are a current RN and currently hold a BSN, you may be eligible for an online MSN program (BSN to MSN), which you can typically complete in 2 years or less.
+If you are a current RN and hold a BSN, you may be eligible for an online MSN program (BSN to MSN), which you can typically complete in 2 years or less.
+Going from BSN to DNP takes closer to 3 years - 32 months on average for our NP pathways.

 Without a BSN